 Additional peace of mind

 While these steps will help you make an informed decision it may be worth considering a pre-purchase inspection for additional peace of mind.
-A is carried out by a qualified mechanic, who will complete a comprehensive vehicle inspection and provide a detailed digital report so you can make a smart decision about your purchase.
+An inspection is carried out by a qualified mechanic, who will complete a comprehensive vehicle inspection and provide a detailed digital report so you can make a smart decision about your purchase.

 Another check you may want to consider is FACTS+.
 This can give you an indication of previous damage, whether it’s stolen or if there is evidence of an odometer discrepancy.
 For more information about FACTS+, visit carsales.com.au/facts